CadentCrown/Front-end-Projects/README.md

 This is a sample theme of a landing page for CSGO gamers, where users CSGO players can login and connect to each other.
 And find other players to play competitive matches.

-Caution: Theme not finished yet,Link not working for now, clicking on any links will result in a blank page.Theme will be complete within a week or so.
+Caution: Theme not finished yet,Links are not working at the moment, clicking on any links will result in a blank page.Theme will be complete within a week or so.